 Milwaukee InkZall Markers Features

-The Milwaukee InkZall markers can strike a line through 1/2-inch of sawdust or even thinset or drywall dust.
-Using the marker, I wondered how on earth the technology was even possible.
-As it turns out, the ink is the secret as well as how the tip is made—specifically in its ability to retain its usefulness over rough surfaces that would tear a tradition felt tip to shreds.
-The new Inkzall line includes both Fine and Medium point tips for their permanent markers and a stylus/marker combination tool that is built for use with iPads or other tablets—eve with gloved hands.
-Milwaukee recently even introduced three new colors of InkZall, so you can now make your mark in Black, Red, Green, or Blue.
+The Milwaukee InkZall markers can strike a line through a 1/2-inch of sawdust or even thinset or drywall dust.
+Using the marker, I wondered how on earth the technology even worked.
+As it turns out, the secret lies in the ink.
+The other secret includes how Milwaukee made the tip.
+They specifically retain usability over rough surfaces that would tear a tradition felt tip to shreds.
+The new Inkzall line includes both Fine and Medium point tips.
+This includes both their permanent markers and the stylus/marker combination tool built for use with iPads or other tablets.
+And they work well even with gloved hands.
+Milwaukee even introduced three new colors of InkZall.
+You can now make your mark in Black, Red, Green, or Blue.

-“Most professionals have a permanent marker with them at all times, but the options available today were simply not designed for the materials and rough conditions on a jobsite.
+“Most professionals have a permanent marker with them at all times.
+However, the options available today were simply not designed for the materials and rough conditions on a jobsite.
 The number one complaint is that competitive marker tips do not keep their shape and easily “mushroom”.
-The new Milwaukee Inkzall markers were specifically designed to alleviate this problem with durable tips that hold up to use on rough surfaces such as OSB, cinderblock and concrete.”Bobby Shaw, Group Product Manager for Milwaukee Tool Corporation
+The new Milwaukee Inkzall markers were specifically designed to alleviate this problem.
+They have durable tips that hold up to use on rough surfaces such as OSB, cinderblock, and concrete.”Bobby Shaw, Group Product Manager for Milwaukee Tool Corporation

 Available Milwaukee InkZall Markers

 When the Milwaukee InkZall markers debuted back in 2013, they were only available in fine point and stylus packs—and all in black.
 Now, you can buy the Milwaukee InkZall markers in chisel point, and in any of four colors.
 The InkZall markers are also available as single markers, 2- and 4-packs, or even 36-packs for those who want to stock up.

 - Stylus and Fine Point Black Marker (48-22-3101)